modernism

 In 1928, together with the Ukrainian writer’s delegation, Pidmohylnyi visited Paris, Prague, Berlin, and, of course, Moscow.
 His impression of this trip remains unknown.
 Only the investigator’s questions during Pidmohylnyi’s interrogation capture some memory that this literary tour really happened.
 In 1929, the writer continued to work on translations.
 He was removed as the Editor of “Life and Revolution” and, afterward, barely got a chance to join the Kyiv Writers Committee.
 No, not as a writer, editor, or translator, but as a co-leader of a sports club in The Kyiv City House Of Culture.

 In his memoirs, Yurii Smolych (a writer who actively collaborated with Soviet intelligence agencies) remembers how once Pidmohylnyi and a writer, Vasyl Vrazhlyvy, decided to improve their spoken French and found a tutor.
-Their lessons didn’t last long – soon, it became clear that Pidmohylny knew the language better than their teacher, a Frenchman.
+Their lessons didn’t last long — it soon became clear that Pidmohylny knew the language better than their teacher, a Frenchman.
 During his Kharkiv period, Pidmohylnyi managed to translate his favorite French writers, from classics to modern French literature (Smolych points out that they came out faster in Ukrainian than in Russian), and, simultaneously, to work on a few more stories.
 One of them was a novel, “Nevelychka Drama” (“A Little Touch of Drama” translated by George Stephen Nestor Luckyj and M. Luckyj).

 Author’s notes on writing The City (V. Pidmohylnyi, 1929)